The Tsetlin Machine -- A Game Theoretic Bandit Driven Approach to Optimal Pattern Recognition with Propositional Logic

 \subsection{The MNIST Dataset}

-We next evaluate the Tsetlin Machine on the MNIST Dataset of Handwritten Digits \footnote{http://www.pymvpa.org/datadb/mnist.html} \cite{LeCun1998}, also investigating how learning progresses, epoch-by-epoch, in terms of accuracy.
-Note that the experimental results reported here can be reproduced with the demo found at\\ {\tt https://github.com/cair/fast-tsetlin-machine-with-mnist-demo}.
+We next evaluate the Tsetlin Machine on the MNIST Dataset of Handwritten Digits\footnote{\href{http://www.pymvpa.org/datadb/mnist.html}{http://www.pymvpa.org/datadb/mnist.html}} \cite{LeCun1998}, also investigating how learning progresses, epoch-by-epoch, in terms of accuracy.
+Note that the experimental results reported here can be reproduced with the demo found at\\ \href{ https://github.com/cair/fast-tsetlin-machine-with-mnist-demo}{https://github.com/cair/fast-tsetlin-machine-with-mnist-demo}.

 The original dataset consists of $60~000$ training examples, and $10~000$ test examples.
-We binarize this dataset by replacing pixel values larger than $0.3$ with $1$ (with the original pixel grey tones ranging from $0.0$ to $1.0$).
+We binarize this dataset by replacing pixel values larger than $0.3$ with $1$.
 Pixel values below or equal to $0.3$ are replaced with $0$.

 The Tsetlin Machine\footnote{In this experiment, we used a Multi-Class Tsetlin Machine, described in Section 6.1.
-We also applied Boosting of True Positive Feedback to Include Literal actions, as described in Section \ref{sec:type_i_feedback}.} used here contains $40~000$ clauses, $4000$ clauses per class, uses an $s$-value of $10.0$, and a threshold $T$ of $50$.
+We also applied Boosting of True Positive Feedback to \emph{Include} actions, as described in Section \ref{sec:type_i_feedback}.} employed here contains $40~000$ clauses, $4000$ clauses per class, uses an $s$-value of $10.0$, and a summation target $T$ of $50$.
 Furthermore, the individual Tsetlin Automata each has $256$ states.
-The Tsetlin machine is run for $400$ epochs, and it is the accuracy after the final epoch that is reported.
+The Tsetlin Machine is run for $400$ epochs, and it is the accuracy after the final epoch that is reported.

 As seen in Figure \ref{figure:learning_progress}, both mean test- and training accuracy increase almost monotonically across the epochs, however, affected by random fluctuation.
 Perhaps most notably, while the mean accuracy on the training data approaches $99.9$\%, accuracy on the test data continues to increase as well, hitting $98.2$\% after 400 epochs.
 This is quite different from what occurs with back-propagation on a neural network, where accuracy on test data starts to drop at some point due to overfitting, without proper regularization mechanisms.